12 September 2011

 Since then, the banking sector has displayed minimal contrition for the damage it has wrought on the economy, and minimal gratitude for the immense support taxpayers have given it.
 It has continued to exploit a near-oligopoly, to “rent gouge” on the UK economy, and has in recent weeks been issuing far-fetched warnings that even modest attempts at reform are going to lead to economic Armageddon.

-There’s also the HBOS Reading scandal, which I’ve been writing about for three years now.
-This is widely considered to be the tip of an enormous iceberg of fraud and malfeasance at the former Halifax Bank of Scotland which Lloyds chief executive António Horta-Osório seems no less determined than his predecessor Eric Daniels to cover up (here’s how one of the many victims of that fraud feels about Vickers‘ final report).
+There’s also the HBOS Reading scandal, which I’ve been writing about for three years.
+This is widely considered to be the tip of an enormous iceberg of fraud and malfeasance at the former Halifax Bank of Scotland which Lloyds chief executive António Horta-Osório seems no less determined than his predecessor Eric Daniels to cover up.

 However none of this got much attention in the report.
 Nowhere in the 146,000-word, 358-page document, does the ICB even use the words “ethics” or “ethical”.
 Nor do “morality” or “integrity” feature (unless they’re associated with the concept of “moral hazard” or to mean “completeness”.)
 Yet, without these virtues, isn’t it going to be impossible to build a banking system that endures?

 Maybe the ICB believes that, by preventing banks from gambling depositors’ money on so-called “casino” activities, and by preventing them from abusing the implicit state guarantee to sustain their investment banking arms, the temptation to misbehave will somehow be lessened or removed.
-If this is the case, I think the commission is being naive in the extreme.
+If this is the case, I think the commission is being naive.

 Another caller to Nicky’s programme said it’s high time that British politicians developed some “cojones” and stopped cosying up to the banking sector — as they traditional do at annual shindigs such as the white-tie Mansion House dinner.
 (Famously, it was at this particular extravaganza that ex-chancellor Gordon Brown in June 2006 told bankers he did not favour a regulatory crackdown on their sector in the wake of scandals like WorldCom, adding “we were right to build upon our light touch system … fair, proportionate and increasingly risk-based”.)